Riccardo-Foschi/Blender-NormV2T/README.md

 -----> [Download the Blender plugin from here!](https://github.com/Riccardo-Foschi/Blender-NormV2T/releases/download/v2.29/Norm-View2Tang_2-29.py)<-----

-To install the plugin in Blender, go to Edit -> Preferences -> Addons -> Instal from disk By installing the plugin (.py file) a new tab will appear in the sidebar (shortcut N)
+To install the plugin in Blender, go to Edit -> Preferences -> Addons -> Instal from disk.

+By installing the plugin (.py file) a new tab will appear in the sidebar (shortcut N)

 <img width="317" height="905" alt="image" src="https://github.com/user-attachments/assets/d5d346f3-2e18-4990-af03-d1c911c9d903" />